-The Athletic Training program at the University of Connecticut is committed to excellence in education and research.
-The program is housed in the Department of Kinesiology in the College of Agriculture, Health and Natural Resources, which offers the students the chance to learn and interact with faculty in the areas of exercise science, strength and conditioning, athletic training, and physical therapy.
-Our faculty at UConn includes nationally renowned experts in exertional heat illnesses, hydration, sports nutrition, injury prevention/biomechanics, exercise physiology, physical therapy, work and life balance, and strength and conditioning.
-Our academically competitive undergraduate program is accredited by the Commission on Accreditation of Athletic Training Education (CAATE).
-The program is also proud of its close relationship with the Korey Stringer Institute.
+We are housed in the Department of Kinesiology, within the College of Agriculture, Health and Natural Resources, which offers the students the chance to learn and interact with faculty in the areas of exercise science, athletic training, and physical therapy.
+Our faculty at UConn includes nationally renowned experts in exertional heat illnesses, hydration, sports nutrition, injury prevention/biomechanics, neuromuscular control, exercise physiology, physical therapy, and work/life balance.
+Our academically competitive professional program is accredited by the Commission on Accreditation of Athletic Training Education (CAATE).

 Athletic Training Profession